lawren/software-manifesto/README.md

 > [!NOTE]
-> This document is a reminder—for myself more than anyone—of the magic of software and the profound privilege and responsibility that comes with building it.
+> This document is a reminder (for myself more than anyone) of the magic of software and the profound privilege and responsibility that comes with building it.
 It attempts to distill my personal dogma and shouldn’t be read as a critique of other perspectives.
 >
 > I revisit this when I’m feeling burned out, uninspired, or just need to hype myself up for the work ahead.
 If you’re reading this, I hope it helps you do the same.